rust-dev-tools/dev-tools-team/rustfmt/stability.md

 ## Goals

-If you use the default options, for any code which compiles before formatting under stable Rust, and compiles with the same semantics (i.e., to the same binary) after formatting, then the code will continue to format and the output of formatting will be the same after any update which increases the minor or patch version of Rustfmt.
+The basic goal is that formatting won't change without an explicit upgrade (i.e., a major version increase).
+This covers all formatting to all code, subject to the following restriction:

+* using default options
+* code must compile using stable Rust
+* formatting with Rustfmt is *error free*

+'Formatting is *error free*' means that when Rustfmt formats a program, it only changes the formatting of the program and does not make any significant changes.
+I.e., does not change the semantics of the program or any names.
+This caveat means that we can fix bugs in Rustfmt where the changed formatting cannot affect any users, because previous versions of Rustfmt could cause an error.

-Any program which depends on Rustfmt and uses it's API, or script that runs Rustfmt in any stable configuration will continue to build and run after an update.
+Furthermore, any program which depends on Rustfmt and uses it's API, or script that runs Rustfmt in any stable configuration will continue to build and run after an update.

 I do expect that there will be major version increments to Rustfmt (i.e., there will be a 2.0 some day).
 However, I hope these are rare and infrequent.
+I think these can be rare because backwards compatibility is more valuable for most users than slightly better formatting.
+On the other hand, I think as the language evolves it is likely that preferred formatting idioms will change, and that when Rustfmt can do more (for example, better format macros or comments), users will want to take advantage of these features.

 If a user uses Rustfmt in CI, I do not propose that they will always be able to update their Rust version without having to update their Rustfmt version, and that may cause some formatting changes.
 But, it should be a conscious decision by the user to do so, and they should not be *surprised* by formatting changes.

-**Motivation for default options clause**: it reduces the surface area for unintentional changes, reduces complexity in the Rustfmt implementation, and encourages users to use the default options.

 ## Definition of changes